KechrisLab/DisCoPad/README.md

 Repository that contains links to all the codes and data-files used in the article.

-Click on the "link-to-codes-and-data-files" file to access all codes and related items.
+Click on the "link-to-codes-and-data-objects" file to access all codes and related items.